 Generally, the optimum season is from late spring through early summer, though the season may be extended or reduced according to the depth of the snow pack and/or recent local rains.
 Flow is usually best from May into early June.
 This section of the Dolores River is seldom navigable from July through late April due to insufficient water and extremely cold temperatures.

 This section of the Dolores River has numerous Class II-III rapids, but none that pose significant hazards at or above normal flows.
+Most of the rapids are "read and run" with clear lines.
 At lower flows the rocks are up, and the chances of pinning or damaging a boat are much greater.
 Most of the hazards along this section are NOT on the river, but rather along the banks.

 Gypsum Valley Recreation Site offers primitive camping with public parking, shelters, picnic tables, grills and a launch ramp.
 There are no toilets or potable water at the Gypsum Valley Recreation Site; Bedrock access offers primitive camping with public parking, shelters, picnic tables, grills and a launch ramp.
 There are no toilets or potable water at the Bedrock access.
 Contact BLM at 970-247-4874 for information.
 There are at least two commercial campgrounds located along the Dolores River.
 Other natural campsites can be found along the river.
 Please observe these rules for the protection of the river area and the enjoyment of all who paddle the Dolores River: